 Dodge staff will review applications for completeness and correct supporting documents.

 Foundation staff will contact the applicant if additional information or clarification.
 If the loan is approved, a loan documentation form will be sent to the applicant prior to the release of the funds.

-Applications for the first round of the Prudential Loan Fund this year are due May 15.
+Applications for the second round of the Prudential Loan Fund this year are due September 15.
 Start your application

 Could your organization use a bridge loan?
 We compiled answers to some commonly asked questions to help your organization decide if the Prudential Loan Fund is right for you.
 Go to Frequently Asked Questions

 The next Prudential Loan Fund Info Session, required to be eligible to apply, is Thursday, July 27, with a clinic to be held on Wednesday, August 2.

 Need help strengthening your Board?
 Struggling with your organization's communications?
 Dodge's Technical Assistance workshops are here to help you grow and thrive as a nonprofit organization.

 Looking for a place to host a meeting or a workshop?
 Dodge has two conference rooms available to current grantees free of charge and to other groups for a modest fee.